-Tammy Erickson, a political science theoretician and experimental baker, has taught empirical, research oriented, scholarly writing to undergraduate students in China, database management to undergraduate students and medical professionals in the USA, and English to Chinese students in the USA and in China.
+A retired food service worker, Tammy Erickson, also a political science theoretician and experimental baker, has taught empirical, research oriented, scholarly writing to undergraduate students in China, database management to undergraduate students and medical professionals in the USA, and English to Chinese students in the USA and in China.

 Mészáros claimed ‘the foundations of the Marxian system’ are centered on the concept of alienation (Mészáros 1970) and this is correct, in addition, there is nothing in it for cultivators.
 That Marx never grappled fully with the agrarian question (Mavor 1925) was obvious in practice and an argument does not need to be presented that claims leadership failures regarding the agricultural sector originate in Marx’s Theory of Alienation: they actually do originate in it.
 No theoretical basis exists that justifies Marxism-inspired leaders meddling with agriculture or peasants.
 The useless antagonization of peasants, working on organic matter, that characterized attempted applications of Marxist thought is traced directly to Marx and this theory.